DolphDev/PSV/Documentation/Formulas.md

     row.formula("name", lambda r, **kw: r.fullname.split()[0] + kw["sr"].name, sr=SecondRow)

-Kwargs can also can be used to reference columns value before it was a formula.
+Kwargs can also can be used to reference columns value before it was a formula (This avoids infinit recursion errors)

     row.formula("name", lambda r, **kw: kw["price"] * 2, price=row.price)